 - We have supplied some 1.3GHz SRF cavities for STF and ERL projects at KEK for the last few years.
 The cavity performance is improving step by step. - We have proposed some ideas for cost reduction and these methods were established step by step.
-We need to estimate in detail the effect of cost reduction. - According to MHI-A cavity, we were sure that using LBW joints instead of EBW joints for the parts of little influence to cavity performance was available. - MHI-B cavity with seamless dumbbell was finished on August 2011.
-After inspection and surface treatment, RF test is going to be carried out at JLab this autumn.
+We need to estimate in detail the effect of cost reduction. - According to MHI-A cavity, we were sure that using LBW joints instead of EBW joints for the parts of little influence to cavity performance was available. - MHI-B cavity with seamless dumbbell is under fabrication.
+This cavity is going to be finished on July 2011.
+After inspection and surface treatment, RF test is going to be carried out at JLab on this autumn.